 Warning: A configuration without SQL database can be useful for testing purpose.
 However, it will not benefit the major part of the Tango functionnalities.

 See section Running a device server without SQL database to understand how to use this configuration and what are the limitations.

 4.2 Source Code

-Tango Controls for C++ and Java is available for download as source code or as pre-compiled binaries.
+TANGO is available for download as source code or as pre-compiled binaries.